Arduino - LED - Fade

 How To Program

-- Set brightness of LED by generating the corresponding PWM signal:
+- Set brightness of LED by generating the corresponding PWM signal by using analogWrite() function:

-Where brightness is a value from 0 to 255.
+Where the brightness is a value from 0 to 255.

 - Connect Arduino to PC via USB cable